 Georgia's Opioid Response

-The Opioid and Substance Misuse Response Unit is housed within the Division of Health Protection in the Georgia Department of Public Health.
-The unit is responsible for leading statewide strategic planning efforts to respond to the opioid epidemic and other emerging substance misuse.
+The Opioid and Substance Misuse Response Program is housed within the Division of Health Protection in the Georgia Department of Public Health.
+The program is responsible for leading statewide strategic planning efforts to respond to the opioid epidemic and other emerging substance misuse.

 Statewide strategic planning efforts in response to the opioid crisis include:

 - Convening a Committee on Multi-Cultural Inclusion and eight priority area Work Groups: Prevention Education, Maternal Substance Use, Data and Surveillance, Prescription Drug Monitoring Program (PDMP), Treatment and Recovery, Control and Enforcement, Harm Reduction, and Hopsice.

 - Implementing targeted communications campaigns.